Planning Your Trip to Florence

 Once you've got your first look at Florence's beauty, it is time to head to Piazza della Signoria, one of the city's most famous squares, and visit the Uffizi Gallery.
 With works like Botticelli's Birth of Venus and Da Vinci's Baptism of Christ, the museum's collection could make any art and culture lover's heart pound.
 You probably won't be able to see the entire gallery in all its splendor, but visitor maps conveniently guide you to the works you are the most interested in.
 As you won't have time to spare, we recommend buying tickets well in advance and making an online reservation for your time of entry.

-See here for more ideas on how to see Florence in 24 hours.
+See here for more ideas on how to visit Florence in 24 hours.

 Florence in 2-3 Days